swathijayaseelan/ECToolKit-Documentation/ActivityTasksReport.md

         allocation_period allocation0_
     where
         allocation0_.elective_period_id=?
       ```
   ##### Admin Actions:
       To display the details under Admin Actions below query is executed.
+Only Notifications of Type Action(3) will be displayed.
       ```
+      NOTIFICATIONS:

       select
         this_.id as id1_21_0_,
         this_.acknowledged as acknowledged2_21_0_,